mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 2. 15 Points.
 Here we want to sense the mouse movements and publish them to Mosquitto running MQTT.
 Create a new directory named Project2_Part1_Question_2.
 Include the same index.js file that you used in Part 1.
 Create a subdirectory named "public" containing an index.html file that publishes each new mouse coordinate pair to your MQTT broker.
 Your solution must make good use of the Javascript library - mqttws31.js.

 3. 15 Points.
 Here we want to subscribe to the events being published in Part 1 Question 2.
 Create a new directory named Project2_Part1_Question_3.
 Create subdirectories and files as you did in Question 2.
 This time, however, the web application will listen on port 3002.
+In the index.js file, change the listening port from 3000 to 3002.
+This is so that we do not interfere with the server in Question 2.
 The index.html file will make good use of mqttws31.js.
 It will subscribe to events published to Mosquitto and it will display the coordinates being received (there will be no box, just text being displayed).
 Test your system by running two browsers at the same time.
 One browser will display the box (from Question 2) and the other will display rapidly changing coordinates as the user of the other browser moves the mouse within the box.

-In my solution, I use the following to connect to MQTT:
+In my solution, I included the following code before any Javascript code that makes use of it.
+This code is used to establish a connection to MQTT:

 ```
 client = new Paho.MQTT.Client('localhost', Number(9002), "MouseTrackerSubscriber");
 ```

 Note: MQTT is very fussy about client names.
 Each client that visits must present a unique name.
 In this part of Project 2, we need two names - one for the publisher and another for the subscriber.
 If you add several subscribers, you will need several names.